Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 The U.S. municipal bond market is established and sound.
 With a robust and comprehensive federal legislative and regulatory system in place, investors and taxpayers are well-protected.
 LPPC members are significant participants in the municipal bond market; members currently hold $68.47 billion in tax-exempt bonds.

-Limiting or eliminating the income tax exemption for interest from municipal bonds would increase borrowing costs for public power and other state and local governments and, as a result, would reduce investments in vital infrastructure across the country and increase the cost of electricity for public power customers.
-Ultimately, a disproportionate share of this burden will be shouldered by those who can least afford it.
+Limiting or eliminating the income tax exemption for interest from municipal bonds would increase borrowing costs for public power and other state and local governments and, as a result, would reduce investments in vital infrastructure across the country and increase the cost of electricity for public power consumers.

 Maintaining the current exclusion for municipal bond interest is essential for infrastructure investment, economic growth, and job creation.
 They serve the best interests of communities.